Staying at the beautiful Kilaguni Serena Safari Lodge

 The cool air and lush gardens in the lodge are a welcome change from the hot surroundings.

 Right before you enter the lobby there’s a handwashing station and a temperature checking kit.
 After sanitising, you are warmly welcomed with a cold glass of fresh juice.
-The lodge is safari themed and it feels like an extension of the park.
-You will notice elephant and hippo inspired pieces weaved into the decor of the lodge.
+Kilaguni is the first hotel to be built inside a national park and as soon as you walk in you get a feel of the classic safari vibe.
+The safari-themed lodge feels like an extension of the park.
+You will notice elephant, rhino and hippo-inspired pieces woven into the lodge’s decor.
+Fun fact: Kilaguni is Kamba for “a place of the young rhino”.

 Walking towards the restaurant and bar area you are drawn to the breath-taking views of a waterhole, the Chyulu Hills in the distance, and on a clear day, Mt.Kilimanjaro.